Samizo-AITL/aitl-controller-a-type/docs/reliability/README.md

 The A-Type controller successfully demonstrated adaptive control capability under plant aging conditions.

-While the feasibility of reliability-oriented control was investigated, the current A-Type architecture was not designed to guarantee reliability, as adaptive actions may degrade timing consistency and motion authority.
+However, the current A-Type architecture is **not designed to guarantee reliability**, as adaptive actions may degrade timing consistency and motion authority.

 This result clarifies the design boundary of the A-Type controller and motivates the investigation of a **B-Type architecture explicitly designed for reliability control**, in which adaptive actions are evaluated and accepted only if overall reliability is improved.